 Choosing a window treatment for your sliding glass door can be tricky.
 You want something that adds privacy and blocks out heat and cold during the extreme months but doesn’t hinder the door’s function.
 Throw away your ugly vertical blinds and opt for something a little more unique and appealing.
+Below are window treatment ideas for sliding glass doors.

 Stick with Curtains